What is a Great Product Strategy?

 Product goals, business goals, and strategic goals are important to set a clear timeline for the product roadmap.
 Setting up key objectives helps follow a certain process and meet deadlines.

-That’s why it’s crucial to also set up KPIs (Key Performance Indicators) and OKRs (Objective and Key Results).
-These metrics, along with your strategic goals, help guide the product development team and product team.
+That’s why it is important to also set up KPIs (Key Performance Indicators) and OKRs (Objective and Key Results).
+These metrics, along with your strategic goals, help guide the product management team.

-You also have to decide on the product leaders and the business strategy at this point.
+You also have to determine both the product leaders and the business strategy at this point.
 That’s because your product goals will be affected by those things.

-Most importantly, it’s crucial to make your goals time-sensitive to ramp up the urgency of accomplishing those goals.
+Besides, it’s wise to make your goals time-sensitive to ramp up the urgency of accomplishing those goals.

 3. Product Initiatives